 From May 1, 2008 through June 11, 2008, directors who were not employed by the Company or its subsidiaries received a retainer at an annual rate of \$50,000.
-In addition, non-employee directors received meeting fees of \$2,000 for each Board meeting attended, committee chairman fees of \$2,000 for each committee meeting attended in a capacity other than as chairman.
+In addition, non-employee directors received meeting fees of \$2,000 for each Board meeting attended, committee chairman fees of \$2,000 for each committee meeting chaired, and meeting fees of \$1,200 for each committee meeting attended in a capacity other than as chairman.
 The chairman of the audit committee received an annual committee chairman's fee of \$7,500, which the audit committee chairman could choose to receive in cash or shares of the Company's common stock.

 During the remainder of fiscal year 2009, the retainer paid to directors who were not employed by the Company or its subsidiaries was reduced to an annual rate of \$40,000.
-In addition, non-employee directors received meeting fees of \$2,000 for each Board meeting attended (subject to a maximum of 10 Board meetings per fiscal year) and \$1,200 for each committee meeting attended (subject to a maximum of 10 committee meetings per fiscal year) and \$1,200 for each committee meeting attended (subject to a maximum of 10 committee meetings per fiscal year) for each Board meetings per fiscal year) and \$1,200 for each committee meeting attended (subject to a maximum of 10 committee meetings per fiscal year) for each committee receives an annual committee chairman's fee as follows: audit committee - \$15,000 (or \$7,500 per co-chairman); compensation committee - \$10,000 (or \$5,000 per co-chairman); governance and nominating committee - \$10,000 (or \$5,000 per co-chairman).
-The non-executive Chairman of the Board receives an annual retainer in the form of deferred stock units valued at \$150,000 under the 2008 Deferred Stock.
-Unit Plan for Outside Directors, which is more fully described below.
+In addition, non-employee directors received meeting fees of \$2,000 for each Board meeting attended (subject to a maximum of 10 Board meetings per fiscal year) and \$1,200 for each committee meeting attended (subject to a maximum of 10 committee meetings per fiscal year for each committee).
+The chairman of each Board committee receives an annual committee chairman's fee as follows: audit committee - \$15,000 (or \$7,500 per co-chairman); compensation committee - \$10,000 (or \$5,000 per co-chairman); and finance committee - \$10,000 (or \$5,000 per co-chairman).
+The non-executive Chairman of the Board receives an annual retainer in the form of deferred stock units valued at \$150,000 under the 2008 Deferred Stock Unit Plan for Outside Directors, which is more fully described below.